-- All neonates born at or more than ≥ 34 weeks gestation with risk factors for DDH should be referred for a routine hip scan at 4 weeks of age. - All neonates born less than < 34 weeks gestation with risk factors for DDH should be referred for a routine hip scan at 38 weeks corrected age. - 3.
-If the practitioner who is performing the hip examination is at all unsure whether the hip/hips are unstable, must refer to the neonatal paediatric registrar on duty, who will review the baby's - 4.
-A neonate with definite or suspicious signs of DDH on clinical examination should be referred immediately to the Orthopaedic paediatric Clinic at the Royal Derby Hospital for review for both Burton and Derby born neonates.
-Consultation must be within 4 6 weeks of birth.
+- All neonates born at or more than ≥ 34 weeks gestation with risk factors for DDH should be referred for a routine hip scan at 4 weeks of age. - 2.
+All neonates born less than < 34 weeks gestation with risk factors for DDH should be referred for a routine hip scan at 38 weeks corrected age. - 3.
+If the practitioner who is performing the hip examination is at all unsure whether the hip/hips are unstable, must refer to the neonatal paediatric registrar on duty, who will review the baby's hips.

+- 4. A neonate with definite or suspicious signs of DDH on clinical examination should be referred immediately to the Orthopaedic paediatric Clinic at the Royal Derby Hospital for review for both Burton and Derby born neonates.
+Consultation must be within 4 - 6 weeks of birth.
 Call extensions 85358 or 85654 to make an URGENT hip appointment for an UNSTABLE ABNORMAL HIP. .
-Complete the 'Hip Referral Form' and inform the midwife who is caring for the baby. - If a neonate was noted to have Clicky Hips during hip examination without risk Suitable for printing to guide individual patient management but not for storage Review Due: Sept 2027 Page 2 of 7

-- factors, they should be reviewed by GP at 6 weeks of age.
-DO NOT refer for Hip scan - All babies with risk factors that have an abnormal hip ultrasound scan should be referred immediately to the Orthopaedic paediatric clinic to be seen within 2 weeks.
+Complete the 'Hip Referral Form' and inform the midwife who is caring for the baby. - 5.
+If a neonate was noted to have Clicky Hips during hip examination without risk factors, they should be reviewed by GP at 6 weeks of age.
+DO NOT refer for Hip scan - 6.
+All babies with risk factors that have an abnormal hip ultrasound scan should be referred immediately to the Orthopaedic paediatric clinic to be seen within 2 weeks.